API-200/api200/README.md

 ## About API 200

 API 200 is all-in-one gateway for managing third-party APIs efficiently.
-Integrate third-party APIs in minutes with auto-generated code, docs, auth, caching and error handling – so you can focus on what really matters.
+Integrate third-party APIs or setup MCP server in minutes with auto-generated code, docs, auth, caching and error handling – so you can focus on what really matters.

 <div align="center">